 The quality of the service you receive falls, as does the speed in which he reacts to your problems.
-It's likely that he'll also stop doing the proactive work for you, because one person simply cannot service a large number of clients properly.
+It's possible he'll stop doing the proactive work for you, because one person simply cannot service many clients properly.